 09.00; Breakfast at café (included).

-Spend time processing a number of each photographer’s images.
+Spend time processing a number of each photographer’s best images.

-10.30; You are free to do any activities you choose.
+You are free to leave when you choose.